 d.
 The User’s identity does not match with any person with a known criminal background or having any association/ relationship with banned entities/ persons such as individual terrorists or terrorist organizations etc.

-4.3.2 Users are not permitted to act on behalf of another User and can only transact on CoinSwitch’s platform on their own account, with their own funds, and for their own benefit.
+4.3.2 Users are not permitted to act on behalf of another User and can only transact through his/ her own User’s Bitcipher Account, with their own funds, and for their own benefit.
 Users are not permitted to open any of the following:

 a. an anonymous account;